joko-wandiro/personal-finance-android/README.md

 It used for log your personal finance.

 ## Setup
-- Download daily_financial_app.zip
+- Download personal-finance.apk
-- Extract archive file
-- Run Application
+- Install Application

 ## License